logzilla/extras/winagent/README.md

 To improve performance, this look-up can be disabled and messages will be sent to the server without any account information.

-### Ignore Event IDs
+### Ignore / Include Event IDs

-To reduce the volume of messages sent, it is possible to ignore certain event ids.
+To reduce the volume of messages sent, it is possible to ignore certain event IDs.
-This is entered as a comma-separated list of event id numbers.
+Alternatively, if only certain event IDs are of interest, those can be specified here.
+Choose the appropriate button, then enter a comma-separated list of event ID numbers.

+### Catch-up / Only while running

+The Windows Agent can either operate on every event received, regardless of the Windows Agent being running; or only send events received while running.
+The former case is called "catch-up" because if events occur while the Agent is not running, the next time the Agent is started, it will send those missed events.

 ### Facility